Bradley Wiggins Confirms Retirement After 20-Year Career, 5 Olympic Gold Medals, Historical Tour De France Win

 Bradley often refers to 2012 as a “golden year” for him and his professional career.
 Perhaps the biggest highlight of the year was when he made history.
 Wiggins became the first Briton to win the Tour de France.
 Just a few days later, Wiggins won the individual time trial gold at the London Olympics essentially in front of his hometown crowd.

 So Sir Bradley Wiggins retires.
-Throwback to my time in Paris 2012 for the Tour de France Finale and Bradley Wiggins made history. ???????????????????????? pic.twitter.com/p3x5NSHNRx
+Throwback to my time in Paris 2012 for the Tour de France Finale and Bradley Wiggins made history.???????????????????????? pic.twitter.com/p3x5NSHNRx

 — Come-on-you-Reds (@dqaddoura) December 28, 2016